akraradets/boilerplate-mcp/README.md

 Then you can navigator to http://localhost:6274 to get to the `MCP Inspect` UI.

 You can do nothing yet, you will have to run the MCP server first.

+### Postman

+Yes, Postman also support MCP.
+The feature is locked behind the login.
+You must login first.

+At the day of writing this document, Postman seems to work equally with the `MCP Inspector`.

 ## MCP Server